olgupila/STORM-AI-devkit-2025/docs/usage.md

 - `output_dir`: Directory where the processed data is saved.
 - `add_vcm_cols`: Boolean flag to add specific VCM columns.

-### Baseline Model Notebook
+### ML Baseline Model Notebook
-The Baseline Model notebook provides a foundational model using a Random Forest Classifier aimed at node detection.
+The ML Baseline Model notebook (`ml_baseline.ipynb`) provides a foundational model using a Random Forest Classifier aimed at node detection.
 This notebook acts as a quick start guide and establishes a performance baseline for the challenge.
 It uses a predefined list of features for training the model and employs the `NodeDetectionEvaluator` for performance assessment.

 **Configuration Parameters**:
 - `challenge_dir`: Directory containing the challenge data.